 Timeframe: 2 weeks

-Prepare governance before AI adoption creates ungoverned risk:
+We assess and remediate AI governance before adoption creates ungoverned risk:

 - Policy framework for AI use cases: data boundaries, model access, approval workflows